awslabs/kubeflow-manifests/website/content/en/docs/component-guides/kserve.md

 ### Create an `AuthorizationPolicy`

-Namespaces created by the Kubeflow profile controller have a missing authorization policy that prevents the KFServing predictor and transformer from working.
+Namespaces created by the Kubeflow profile controller have a missing authorization policy that prevents the KServe predictor and transformer from working.

 > Known Issue: See [kserve/kserve#1558](https://github.com/kserve/kserve/issues/1558) and [kubeflow/kubeflow#5965](https://github.com/kubeflow/kubeflow/issues/5965) for more information.